gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ![](resources/timer-events.png)

-The labs use event timers extensively, so there is a generalized model to simplify working with timers.
+The labs make extensive use of timers, so there is a generalized model to simplify working with timers.
 There are two types of timers, **periodic timers**, and **one-shot timers**.

 #### Periodic Timers